EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 The following subsections describe the details of the POST request and response to the token endpoint between C and the AS.

 In this exchange, the AS provides C with the access token, together with a set of parameters that enable C to run EDHOC with the RS.
-These especially include the authorization credential of the RS, namely AUTH\_CRED\_RS, either transported by value or uniquely referred to.
+These especially include the authorization credential of the RS, namely AUTH\_CRED\_RS, as transported by value or uniquely referred to.

-The proof-of-possession key (pop-key) bound to the access token and specified therein, either transported by value or uniquely referred to, MUST be the authentication credential of C, namely AUTH\_CRED\_C.
-This is provided by C to the AS in the POST request to the token endpoint, either transported by value or uniquely referred to, by means of the "req_cnf" parameter defined in {{I-D.ietf-ace-oauth-params}}.
+The proof-of-possession key (pop-key) bound to the access token and specified therein, as transported by value or uniquely referred to, MUST be the authentication credential of C, namely AUTH\_CRED\_C.
+This is provided by C to the AS in the POST request to the token endpoint, as transported by value or uniquely referred to, by means of the "req_cnf" parameter defined in {{I-D.ietf-ace-oauth-params}}.

+The request to the token endpoint and the corresponding response can include EDHOC\_Information, which is a CBOR map object defined in {{edhoc-parameters-object}}.
+This object is transported in the "edhoc\_info" parameter registered in {{iana-oauth-params}} and {{iana-oauth-cbor-mappings}}.

 ## C-to-AS: POST to token endpoint # {#c-as}